open-science-uppsala/open_science_uppsala/README.md

  * Registered Reports: after reviewing the methods of a scientific experiment, its results -including a null finding- should be published

-At Open Science Uppsala we use the

 #### Which literature do you recommend?

  * [Search Google Scholar for 'Open Science'](https://scholar.google.com/scholar?hl=sv&as_sdt=0%2C5&q=open+science&btnG=)
- * For MSc students: [Kathawalla et al., 2021]
+ * For MSc students: [Kathawalla et al., 2021]: 'Easing into open science: A guide for graduate students and their advisors'

 ### Open Science Uppsala

 #### What is the goal of Open Science Uppsala?

  * to teach one another about Open Science (e.g. by reading papers)
+ * using English as the main language (i.e. most academic papers are English)
  * regularily (e.g. once a month)
  * for everyone (i.e. non-scientists are also welcome)
  * for free (i.e. everyone can afford to participate)